-McKenna Grace and Jennifer Morrison have worked together before but not directly.
-Jennifer Morrison played Emma Swan on Once Upon A Time, while McKenna Grace played one of the younger versions of Emma Swan.
+Mckenna Grace and Jennifer Morrison have worked together before but not directly.
+Jennifer Morrison played Emma Swan on Once Upon a Time (2011), while McKenna Grace played one of the younger versions of Emma Swan.

 The film was originally titled Amityville: The Reawakening before being renamed Amityville: The Awakening.

 13 minutes of footage was edited out of the original 100 minute R rated cut to achieve a PG-13 rating for the 87 minute theatrical cut.

 Bella Thorne and Cameron Monaghan have both worked with Adam Sandler.
 Thorne played his daughter in Blended (2014) and Monaghan in Click (2006).

 Had this film not been delayed several times, it would have been the feature film debut of Mckenna Grace.

 Is not a true sequel to the Amityville films but is instead a meta film, where this film takes place in the "real world" and the original 1979 film, its prequel, and the 2005 remake are all fictional.